Yep, today we’re talking pot and how to trade marijuana stocks.

-Tilray was the very first of the pot stocks to IPO on a major U.S. exchange, and the stock price has had quite a while ride since that listing.
+The Tilray stock was the very first of the pot stocks to IPO on a major U.S. exchange, and the stock price has had quite a while ride since that listing.

 The company itself is based out of Toronto, Canada.
-They’re involved in operations in various countries including Germany, Australia, and Portugal.
+It’s involved in operations in various countries including Germany, Australia, and Portugal.

 GW Pharmaceuticals (NASDAQ: GWPH)

 GW Pharmaceuticals is a cannabis biotech stock based in the U.K.